gbouras13/pharokka/docs/run.md

 ## Advanced Parameters

 As of v1.4.0,  `pharokka` will automatically run MMseqs2 (PHROGs, CARD, VFDB) and PyHMMER (PHROGs).
-To turn off PyHMMER, use `--mmseqs2_only`
+To turn off PyHMMER, use `--mmseqs2_only`.

 `pharokka.py -i <fasta file> -o <output folder> -d <path/to/database_dir> -t <threads>  --mmseqs2_only`

 As of v1.4.0,  `pharokka` will automatically run `--mmseqs2_only` if you specify `-m` or `--meta` for meta mode.
-To force `pharokka` to use PyHMMER in meta mode, use `--meta_hmm`.
+To force `pharokka` to use PyHMMER on PHROGs in meta mode as well, use `--meta_hmm`.
 Note: this might take a long time if you have a large metagenome!

 `pharokka.py -i <fasta file> -o <output folder> -d <path/to/database_dir> -t <threads>  -m --meta_hmm`

+You can also force `pharokka` to only use PyHMMER on PHROGs in meta mode using `--fast`.

+`pharokka.py -i <fasta file> -o <output folder> -d <path/to/database_dir> -t <threads>  -m --fast`

 If you are running meta mode, you can optionally specify split mode using the `-s` flag.
 This will add output directories with separated FASTA, genbank and gff files for each input contig called `single_fastas`, `single_gbks` and `single_gffs`.

 `pharokka.py -i <fasta file> -o <output folder> -d <path/to/database_dir> -t <threads>  -m -s`

-There is also support for alternative genetic codes if pharokka is run with prodigal as a gene predictor using the `-c` flag.
+There is also support for alternative genetic codes if `pharokka` is run with prodigal as a gene predictor using the `-c` flag.
 See Prodigal's [documentation](https://github.com/hyattpd/prodigal/wiki/Advice-by-Input-Type#alternate-genetic-codes), along with [Yutin et al. 2021](https://doi.org/10.1038/s41467-022-32979-6) and [Peters et al. 2022](https://doi.org/10.1038/s41467-022-32979-6) for more information and background on phage stop codon reassignment.

 `pharokka.py -i <fasta file> -o <output folder> -d <path/to/database_dir> -t <threads>  -g prodigal -c 4`